 2.2 General Principles

-The following general principles are from the American Association of University Professors "Statement on Professional Ethics," (originally adopted in 1966 and revised as of June 1987).
-They express well the ethical obligations of faculty members to their profession and their colleagues.
+The following statements are derived from the general principles of the American Association of University Professors "Statement on Professional Ethics," (originally adopted in 1966 and revised as of June 1987).
+They express well the ethical obligations of faculty members to their profession, colleagues, and students.

 Disciplinary and Scholarly Responsibility: Professors, guided by a deep conviction of the worth and dignity of the advancement of knowledge, recognize the special responsibilities placed upon them.
 Their primary responsibility to their subject is to seek and to state the truth as they see it.
 To this end, professors devote their energies to developing and improving their scholarly competence.
 They accept the obligation to exercise critical self-discipline and judgment in using, extending, and transmitting knowledge.
 They practice intellectual honesty.
 Although professors may follow subsidiary interests, these interests must never seriously hamper or compromise their freedom of inquiry.